-- Consequences for students will be individually based and may involve:-
+Consequences for students will be individually based and may involve:-

 - withdrawal from class.

-- withdrawal from the yard and/or detention/suspension.
+- withdrawal from the yard.

+- detention

+- College suspension.

 - withdrawal of privileges.

 - student enrolment may be withdrawn

 - ongoing counselling from appropriate agencies for both victim and bully.

 - Reinforcement of positive behaviours.

 - Classroom Meetings.

 - Support Structures.

 - Ongoing monitoring of identified bullies.

 - Rewards for positive behaviour.

-- Consequences for staff will be individually based and may involve:-
+- Consequences for staff will be individually based and may involve:

+- counselling

-- Counselling and a period of monitoring
+- a period of monitoring

 - a formal support group

 - disciplinary actions

-All illegal actions including the use of a weapon, sexual assault and inappropriate content being placed or sent via technology will be reported to the School Police Liaison Officer Snr Cst Robert MacFarlane for action/advice: macf1rob@police.nsw.gov.au
+All illegal actions including the use of a weapon, sexual assault and inappropriate content being placed or sent via technology will be reported to the School Police Liaison Officer Snr Constable Robert MacFarlane for further action/advice: macf1rob@police.nsw.gov.au